What is online proofing?

 Is online proofing the same as traditional soft proofing?

-What were the problems with traditional soft proofing?
+What are the problems with traditional soft proofing?

 So what is online proofing and why has it become mainstream?